Approximation Rate of the Transformer Architecture for Sequence Modeling: Abstract

 \section{Abstract}

-The transformer is a widely applied architecture in sequence modeling applications, but the theoretical understanding of its working principles is limited.
-In this work, we investigate the ability of transformers to approximate sequential relationships.
-We first prove a universal approximation theorem for the transformer hypothesis space.
-From its derivation, we identify a novel notion of regularity under which we can prove an explicit approximation rate estimate.
-This estimate reveals key structural properties of the transformer and suggests the types of sequence relationships that the transformer is adapted to approximating.
-In particular, it allows us to concretely discuss the structural bias between the transformer and classical sequence modeling methods, such as recurrent neural networks.
-Our findings are supported by numerical experiments.
+The Transformer architecture is widely applied in sequence modeling applications, yet the theoretical understanding of its working principles remains limited.
+In this work, we investigate the approximation rate results for the Transformer architectures on general sequence to sequence target relationships.
+We begin by establishing a representation theorem for the target space and introduce a novel notion of complexity measures to construct approximation spaces.
+These measures encapsulate both pairwise and pointwise interactions among input tokens.
+Based on this framework, we derive an explicit Jackson-type approximation rate estimate for the Transformer.
+This rate sheds light on the underlying structural characteristics of the Transformer, thereby delineating the types of sequential relationships they excel in approximating.
+Notably, our findings on approximation rates facilitate a concrete comparison between the Transformer and traditional sequence modeling approaches, such as recurrent neural networks.